2.3 Scholastic Standards

 1. Definitions

-1. Academic Misconduct - includes any conduct associated with the classroom, laboratory, or clinical learning process that is inconsistent with the published course competencies/objectives and/or academic standards for the course, program, department, or institution.
+1. Academic Misconduct includes any conduct associated with the classroom, laboratory, or clinical learning process that is inconsistent with the published course competencies/objectives and/or academic standards for the course, program, department, or institution.
 Examples of academic misconduct include, but are not limited to: (a) cheating and plagiarism (including any assistance or collusion in such activities, or requests or offers to do so); (b) excessive absences; (c) use of abusive or profane language; and (d) disruptive behavior.

 2. Academic Consequences

-Any student found by a faculty member to have committed academic misconduct may be subject to the following academic consequences, based on the faculty member’s judgment of the student’s academic performance
+Any student found by a faculty member to have committed academic misconduct may be subject to the following academic consequences, based on the faculty member’s judgment of the student’s academic performance including, but not limited to:

-Warning - A notice in writing to the student that the student has violated the academic standards as defined in 1.A.
+• Warning - A notice in writing to the student that the student has violated the academic standards as defined in 1.A.

-Grade Adjustment - Lowering of a grade on a test, assignment, or course.
+• Grade Adjustment - Lowering of a grade on a test, assignment, or course.

-Discretionary assignments - Additional academic assignments determined by the faculty member.
+• Discretionary Assignments - Additional academic assignments determined by the faculty member.

-Course Failure - Failure of a student from a course where academic misconduct occurs.
+• Course Failure - Failure of a student from a course where academic misconduct occurs.

 3. Disciplinary Sanctions